Danderson123/thesis_analyses/section5.4/README.md

 # Overview

-The pipelines and scripts used in Section 5.4 of my thesis.

-A pipeline to rerun the truth evaluation in the Amira paper on 32 *E. coli* samples.
+The pipelines and scripts used in Section 5.4 of my thesis (the truth evaluation on 32 *E. coli* samples).

 # Data